Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 #### Bypass push protection

 Bypass push protection in Azure DevOps allows developers to override security checks that prevent sensitive data from being pushed to a repository.
 This feature should be used cautiously, typically when dealing with false positives or urgent changes that need immediate deployment.
-In Azure DevOps, setting **skip-secret-scanning: true** in your pipeline allows you to bypass secret scanning checks, enabling you to push changes without triggering security blocks related to sensitive data detection.
+In Azure DevOps, setting **skip-secret-scanning:true** in your pipeline allows you to bypass secret scanning checks, enabling you to push changes without triggering security blocks related to sensitive data detection.

 1. Update your comment with **skip-secret-scanning:true** and click **Commit**.